 - IGT has entered an eight-year agreement with Atlantic Lottery to deliver the IntelligenEVO system.

-- This agreement will operate in all four Atlantic Provinces and gives options for more future extension periods.
+- This agreement will be applicable in all four Atlantic Provinces and provides options for future extension periods.

 - Atlantic Lottery becomes the first WLA operator to use IntelligenEVO inside a G2S market.